 1. Start Early

 Start looking as far in advance as you can.
+If you are expecting a new baby, begin researching your options now!
+Depending on where you live, you may need to get on a wait list even before your baby is born.
 No matter what type of care you are considering – a child care center or care in someone else’s home – finding the right child care option can take some time.

 2. Make a Call

-Begin your search by calling your local experts – your Child Care Resource and Referral (CCR&R) agency.
+Begin your search by calling your local experts – your Child Care Resource and Referral (CCR&R) agency (search for yours here).
 CCR&Rs can give you the facts about child care and a list of child care options in your area that may meet your needs.
 Make sure to ask your CCR&R:

-- What are the licensing requirements in my area?
+- What are the child care licensing requirements in my area?

-- How can I get information about complaints and licensing violations?
+- How can I get information about complaints and licensing violations against child care programs?